sreejithkr/a_bridge/README.md

 # ABridge Class
 The ABridge class provides a Flutter plugin interface for retrieving command line arguments from the native platform using Dart's Foreign Function Interface (FFI).
-This functionality is particularly useful for configuring ports and facilitating Appium Flutter automation in iOS simulators.
+This functionality is particularly useful for configuring ports and facilitating Appium Flutter Server used along with iOS.

 ## Usage
 To use ABridge in your Flutter project: